The Truth About Countertop Seams

 Why Experience Matters

-We have an expert staff that pays close attention to detail when planning and installing your counters and another unique advantage.
+We have an expert staff that pays close attention to detail when planning and installing your counters, knowing where and how to add seams without hurting the overall aesthetic of the final install.
 Aside from being professionals with decades of experience, we're also the largest provider of natural stones in the world.
 Our stock consists of over 300,000 slabs.
 Because of this, we have a clear advantage when it comes to dealing with seams during installations.

 Other countertop companies, due to their limited supply, are forced to fit a large countertop onto the same slab.
 This creates a huge problem for matching up the areas of the stone for seams, especially with a veiny stone like Classic White Quartzite.